Welcome back. Today we will continue with more of the common senses that are independent of scaling.

 If we look into the life of ants, which looks totally chaotic, science can now show that during evolution, ants have evolved and have today a set of pre-programmed rules .
 The ants obey under these rules to be able to structure their nests, organise themselves in a structured way in the nests and to be able to find food.
 But, at the same time, these rules have enough flexibility so the ants can adapt to the environment and survive in a variety of different locations.
 All put together, these different structures; architecture, organizational structure and planning structure are necessary to secure the birth of coming generations of ants.

 Even though we humans are very different from ants, structures for us are equally important and through history we have understood how to take care about different situations, since we have learnt that non-structure easily leads to chaos.
-Architecture (for both the product and the locations for the people developing and producing it), organisational structure and the structure we get when we are planning the activities, have been used by our ancestors for several millenniums.
+Architecture (for both the product and the locations for the people developing and producing it), organisational structure (one for stability and if new products another one is needed as well) and the structure we get when we are planning the activities, have been used by our ancestors for several millenniums.
+All this structures are realized from a top-down approach, especially evident if the organisation is into new product development.
 The difference regarding structure between ants and us, is that the rules for ants are pre-programmed, but we humans can think ourselves, which gives us the possibility to make any structure.
 But still we are not machines or computers, which means that if we aim for efficiency and effectiveness in our organisations, we need to be careful, so we only make structures that are appropriate for our own limitations.
-See this blog post regarding for example Miller’s law, Chinese whispers and the magic numbers 5, 15 and 150 in human science.
+See this blog post regarding for example respect, Miller’s law, Chinese whispers and the magic numbers 5, 15 and 150 in human science.

 If we look at the size of an organisation, the organisational structure is less important if the organisation is small.
 But, if we look at architecture for our product or service and the planning of it, these structures are equally important, no matter if the organisation is only one person or millions.
 The architecture can though be affected of the organisational structure, see this blog post about Conway’s law in human science.

-But, if the initiative or other of the sub-activities are complex, we need new knowledge in order to solve them, by experimentation or by reducing the complexity and do smaller activities.
+But, if the initiative or other of the sub-activities are complex like in new product development, we need new knowledge in order to solve them, by experimentation or reducing the complexity by making smaller part, which giving smaller activities.
 The latter can be done through a systems design, where the output are smaller activities (with smaller parts as output), that not only fit together as when aggregating, but also integrates to a unified whole.

 We can take an example of a Scrum team with a Scrum Master and a Product Owner, that all together are responsible for a product.
 They are doing the top-down planning and taking care of the needed systems design from the requirements, which also need to be done top-down.
 The systems design generates an architecture and parts that integrates to a unified whole, as well as all activities needed for design, tests and verification on the whole product.